Your Impact

 This program invites Catholic sisters from religious congregations founded and based in Latin America to pursue a university degree as they create new ministries in Extension dioceses among the poor.

-When she returned to Mexico, she took on the leadership of a massive religious education program in the northern Mexican state of Chihuahua.
+When she returned to Mexico, she assumed leadership of a massive religious education program in the northern Mexican state of Chihuahua.
 Now she leads a staff of 12 as she oversees a religious education program that reaches 60 parishes.

 “Each day I would drive for many hours through gang territories to coordinate children’s catechism in various parishes, passing drug houses and gunfire,” she said.